Hunter Rayne

 “CPP Football Jersey” Tech Pack

 (Aug.
 2024 - Apr.
 2025) This was my most recent techpack that I worked on.
-This was a senior capstone project that lasted my final two semesters at Cal Poly Pomona and also involved contributions from other people, so the pages shown are only two of the pages I contributed to significantly.
+This was a senior capstone project that lasted my final two semesters at Cal Poly Pomona and also involved contributions from other people, so the pages shown are only six of the pages I contributed to significantly.
 In total, there were 16 total pages that covered everything from the individual pattern pieces used to the way the garment would be packaged and even included cost information needed to create the garment.

 The idea came from the fact that Cal Poly Pomona doesn’t have a football team, so this is roughly what I wanted the jersey to look like if there ever was one.
 The design is a simple football jersey with a slightly boxed and cropped fit and a two-tone color scheme.
 The bottom half of the jersey if a cream, mesh knit fabric while the yoke and neckline are a shiny, green double knit.
 The horse, jersey number, and name on the back are all screen-printed while the stripes on the sleeve are vinyl transfers.